inkeep/create-agents-template/README.md

 Follow this guide for how to [Deploy the Inkeep Agent Framework to Vercel](https://docs.inkeep.com/self-hosting/vercel)

-# Deploy using Docker (development)
+# Deploy using Docker (local development)

-### 1. Complete the quickstart or clone this repository
+### 1. Clone this repository or complete the quickstart
-Follow the quickstart using `npx @inkeep/create-agents` or clone this repository `git clone git@github.com:inkeep/create-agents-template.git`
+Clone this repository `git clone https://github.com/inkeep/create-agents-template.git` or follow the quickstart using `npx @inkeep/create-agents`.

 ### 2. Prerequisites